Contact Information, Directions & QUBS Personnel

 Assistant Manager, QUBS

-Graduate of Environmental Studies (MES) at Queens University.
+Graduate of Environmental Studies (BES) at Queens University.
 Andrew's career path has lead him from CFS Alert (the worlds most northern inhabited community situated in Canada's high Arctic) where he worked on the stations environmental portfolio to working with the Canadian Public Service as an Environmental Safety Officer.
 In 2008, Andrew was awarded the "Frozen Chosen Award" which is given to exemplary staff who show leadership and commitment to Canada's mission in the North.

 Manager, Elbow Lake Environmental Education Centre